-Putin critic Denis Voronenkov shot dead in Ukraine
+Ukraine's leader calls killing of Putin critic a Russian terror act

 Putin blamed extremists and protesters who he said were trying to stir internal strife in Russia.
 But people close to Nemtsov have expressed concern that he was killed because of his opposition to the government.

 • Last month, Nemtsov's friend, Vladimir Kara-Murza, was in a coma after a suspected poisoning.
-Kara-Muzra is part of Open Russia, an organization of anti-Putin activists who are calling for open elections, a free press and civil rights reforms.
+Kara-Murza is part of Open Russia, an organization of anti-Putin activists who are calling for open elections, a free press and civil rights reforms.

 It was the second time in two years Kara-Murza fell into a coma after a suspected poisoning.

 • In 2013, Russian businessman Boris Berezovsky was found dead inside his house in Britain with a noose around his neck.
-His falling-out with the Russian government had left him self-exiled in the UK.
+His falling-out with the Russian government had left him self-exiled in the United Kingdom.

-A coroner's officer said it couldn't say whether Berezovsky committed suicide.
+A coroner's officer said it couldn't say whether Berezovsky killed himself.
 That year, Putin said he could not rule out that foreign secret services had a role in Berezovsky's death, but he added that there was no evidence of this.

 • In July 2009, human rights activist Natalya Estemirova was kidnapped outside her home in the Russian republic of Chechnya and found shot to death in a neighboring republic the same day.
 She had spent years investigating human rights abuses in Chechnya.